What to do this weekend in the San Francisco Bay Area (©San Francisco Travel Association)

 Treasure Island Flea

-Rain or shine, this weekend is the open-air indie market’s Easter celebration.
+Rain or shine, this weekend is the open-air indie market’s Mother’s Day celebration.
 Each month the market brings together vintage and antique finds, wares from local artisans and food and fashion trucks.
 Live music, workshops for all ages and a dog-friendly policy create a community atmosphere.
 And with a $3 entry fee, it’s a bargain.
 Take the Muni 108 line from the city.
 (This is a good chance to visit the wineries and brewery on the island too!)
-March 24-26, 10 am-4 pm.
+April 29-30, 10 am-4 pm.

 Off the Grid: Presidio Picnic

 Hosted by The Presidio Trust and Off the Grid, Presidio Picnic is back at the Main Parade Ground Lawn of The Presidio.
 Open every Sunday from 11 am-4 pm.
 Bring a blanket and enjoy food trucks, drinks, games and music.
 Make it a party picnic with pre-orders.
 April 30.